Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 140. What breathing pattern is expected in a patient with pulmonary fibrosis?

-They often have a rapid, shallow breathing pattern that requires more energy to increase their breathing rate.
+Patients with pulmonary fibrosis typically exhibit a rapid, shallow breathing pattern that requires more energy to increase their breathing rate.

 141. When increased work of breathing occurs with respiratory muscle weakness, what happens to the inspiratory muscles?